codywb/slack-pyblock-builder/README.md

   Great!
 So, composing a Home tabb view using **PyBlock Builder** is just as easy as composing a message!
 But how do I actually make them show, you ask?
 Just like `Message` objects, `AppHome` objects are also equipped with a method that allows for easier publishing and updating when using Slack's [Bolt for Python SDK](https://slack.dev/bolt-python/tutorial/getting-started).
-  For the purposes of demonstrating how to use features of **PyBlock Builder** which are optimized for use with the [Bolt for Python SDK](https://slack.dev/bolt-python/tutorial/getting-started), I will assume you are already somewhat familiar with how the SDK works.
-If you are not, please check out the great documentation provided by Slack from one of the links above.

   ```python
   # Simple example of a Home tab view with a message composer UI
   import os